In the week 12, your baby is

 the size of an Lime

 Welcome to Week 12 of pregnancy!
 Congratulations—you've made it through the first trimester!
-Many women experience less nausea and fatigue, and look forward to increased energy.
+Many women start to feel a boost of energy as nausea and fatigue fade.
 Your baby is growing rapidly, and as your body adjusts, you can expect positive changes in the weeks ahead.

 At Week 12, many women experience a reduction in the intensity of early pregnancy symptoms.
 However, there are still a few things to be aware of: